-- •Keep cylinder upright and chained to a support. - •Keep cylinder away from areas where it could be damaged. - •Never allow the torch to touch the cylinder. - •Keep cylinder away from live electrical circuits. - Maximum inlet pressure 150 psi.
+- Keep cylinder upright and chained to a support. - Keep cylinder away from areas where it could be damaged. - Never allow the torch to touch the cylinder. - Keep cylinder away from live electrical circuits. - Maximum inlet pressure 150 psi.

-The optional undercarriage features a pivoting platform that simplifies loading and unloading of gas cylinders.
 A cylinder is loaded by leaning it slightly sideways and rolling it toward the platform.
 The cylinder's weight will push the platform downward against the floor, forming a ramp.
 At this point, the cylinder may be rolled up the platform into its final position.
 Secure the cylinder in place with the provided chain.
 Unload by following these steps in reverse.